-Gippsland Lakes Community Health (GLCH) is a leading not-for-profit provider of health and wellness services in East Gippsland, providing more than 2,000 older people, their families and carers with quality in-home and community based services.
+Gippsland Lakes Complete Health (GLCH) is a leading not-for-profit provider of health and wellness services in East Gippsland, providing more than 2,000 older people, their families and carers with quality in-home and community based services.

 “GLCH has been delivering quality health and wellbeing services for over 42 years and we provide a suite of services for seniors that are designed to enable a happy, healthy lifestyle at home and in the community,” said Sue Medson OAM, chief executive officer at GLCH.